ranjithkumark8/ranjithkumark8/README.md

 I am Ranjith Kumar from Hyderabad, India.
 I am currently learning full stack web development at Masai School.
 - 😄 Pronouns: He/His or TeamMaker😉
 - 🌱 I’m currently learning and building projects using Mern Stack
-- 👯 I’m looking to collaborate on Open Source Projects
+- 👯 I’m actively looking for oppurtunities in full stack web development.
 - 💬 Ask me about anything, I am happy to help, only if the ball is in my court!😉

 # Tech & Tools Preference